martianch/curieux/demosaic.md

 change the course to make a better shot of whatever we find interesting even if it would be technically possible.

-So one of the design goals was to use the minimal possible amount of neighboring pixels.
+So one of the design goals was to minimize the spot within which the neighboring pixels affect the estimated color intensity.

 This algorithm produces less demosaicking artefacts than the Malvar [1] algorithm currently used [2] by NASA.